codio/site/source/docs/bower/index.html.markdown

 Bower does the following for you

 - you can search a global repository of Bower components
-- you can install any of these components instantly
+- you can install any of these components into Codio with a button press
 - dependencies are automatically installed and managed
 - component updates are handled